infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 />
 ```

-4. In the component/blocks that you are going to override options, you must provide the override in the `manifest.json` by following the same naming as in the component.
+4. In the component/blocks for which you are going to override options, you must provide the override in the `manifest.json` by following the same naming as in the component.

 ```json
 {